 checks whether the number increased since the last step.
 If not, we

 have reached a fixed point without finding a percolating cluster, so

-To estimate the probability of a percolating cluster, we generate many random initial configurations and test them:
+To estimate the probability of a percolating cluster, we generate many random arrays and test them:

 Here’s the code: